Mixim12/World_database_django/README.md

 # World Website
+## About
+This project aims to streamline CRUD (Create, Read, Update, Delete) operations on a PostgreSQL database through web interfaces built using two popular Python frameworks: Django and Flask.
+With a user-friendly interface, it enables efficient management of data across three interconnected tables: continents, countries, and cities.
 ## Installation and Setup

 ***All of the following commands need to be done inside the 'world_website' folder or targeted to 'manage.py' file inside the world_website folder***